 For women, screening is available to detect most cases of cervical cancer with the cervical screening test.
 Unfortunately, there is no routine screening for other HPV-related cancers for women or men, and these cancers can cause pain, suffering, or even death.
 That is why a vaccine that prevents most of these types of cancers is so important.

 Genital warts are very common.
 In England, they are the second most common type of sexually transmitted infection (STI) after chlamydia.

-Exposure can happen with any kind of adolescent experimentation that involves genital contact with someone who has HPV — intercourse isn’t necessary, but it’s the most common way to get the virus.
 Because HPV often has no signs or symptoms, anyone can get the virus without even knowing it and then pass it on.